Baviaan/lotro/README.md

 LANGUAGE: The language of the bot.
 Currently only English "en" and French "fr" are supported.\
 LINEUP: A sequence of zeroes and ones indicating for each slot whether the class should be present, in the order as specified under CLASSES.
 This will **ABSOLUTELY BREAK THE UI** if you specify too many ones.
 Please contain yourself.\
 SERVER_TZ: The raid time in the header of the embed will be posted in this time zone.
 (Requires TZ database name.)\
-PREFIX: The prefix that will be used to start a command. (legacy)

 See [es/messages.po](./source/locale/es/LC_MESSAGES/messages.po) if you wish to help translate to Spanish.
 An example config file has been included for English and French.